 - He lies.
 I know some people will say that everyone lies.
 White lies to save face or feelings.
 Most Dominants I know are honest to a fault.
 Think about it.
 How can you communicate openly and honestly if you’ll lie about things – big or small?
 John Brownstone doesn’t lie; he simply refrains from speaking until the time is right to tell the truth.
 I can respect that.

 - He thinks more about his pleasure than your own.
 Caveat: if you’ve negotiated a relationship where this is acceptable to both of you (yes, that’s possible), that’s okay.
 Not my kink, but okay.
 I’m referring to the jerk who gets off and then ignores you or doesn’t listen when you tell him your preferences.

 - He makes you feel bad about yourself.
-I'm not talking about a humiliation fetish in the middle of a scene or even as part of an on-going relationship.
-I'm talking about the soul-sucking, self-esteem shattering bullshit that makes you feel less than human and unworthy of love and affection.
-D/s should build both people up, not tear you down.
+I’m not talking about a humiliation fetish in the middle of a scene or even as part of an on-going relationship.
+I’m talking about the soul-sucking, self-esteem shattering bullshit that makes you feel less than human and unworthy of love and affection.
+D/s should build you both up, not tear you down.